jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-simplified-access-control-expression-in-text-code.md

 ### In, Out and Thru

-The terms I would like to see back in access control literals are the terms __In__, __Out__ and __Thru__.
-It would greatly increase the readability if you could for instance say:
+The terms I might like to see back in access control literals are the terms __In__, __Out__ and __Thru__.
+It might greatly increase the readability if you could for instance say:

 ```
 Object In, Value Out
 ```

 Earlier on, this article introduced a way to use the terms __In__, __Out__ and __Thru__, that I later had to withdraw.
 It was implied, that In is writing from the outside, and Out is writing from the inside, so it implied, that it was about the access direction of *writing*.
-However, now I figure that it is whether the inner object writes or reads, so __In__ would mean reading from the inside and __Out__ would mean writing on the inside.
+However, now I figure that it is whether the inner object writes or reads, so __In__ might mean reading from the inside and __Out__ might mean writing on the inside.
 How public reading and writing might be called from that perspective, is not clear to me yet (2008-09-29).
 I might further work out the terms In, Out and Thru in the *Advanced Command Articles*.

 Also: it was implied that in __Object Set Public, Value Set Private__, you do not privately *get* the object, that was *set* publicly.
 But that was a mistake as well: you do first get the object privately in order to set it’s value.
 This all might be worked out in the *Advanced Command Articles*.